Moore Undergraduate Research Apprentice Program

 Mission

-The mission of the Moore Undergraduate Research Apprentice Program (MURAP) is to contribute in a significant way to achieving diversity and inclusive excellence in higher education by increasing the number of students in the US who pursue doctoral degrees in the social sciences, humanities, and fine arts.
+The mission of the Moore Undergraduate Research Apprentice Program (MURAP) is to contribute in a significant way to achieving comprehensive excellence in higher education by increasing the number of students in the US who pursue doctoral degrees in the social sciences, humanities, and fine arts.

 Focus

-The Moore Undergraduate Research Apprentice Program (MURAP) at the University of North Carolina-Chapel Hill is a paid summer fellowship designed to foster the entrance of talented students from diverse backgrounds within the humanities, social sciences, and fine arts into PhD programs and faculty positions in U.S. colleges and universities.
-A program of the Institute of African American Research, MURAP seeks to increase the number of individuals holding faculty positions within the academy who are from diverse racial and ethnic groups.
-The program serves the related goals of providing scholarly role models for youth and structuring campus environments so that they will be more conducive to improved racial and ethnic relations.
+The Moore Undergraduate Research Apprentice Program (MURAP) at the University of North Carolina-Chapel Hill is a paid summer fellowship designed to foster the entrance of a talented array of students within the humanities, social sciences, and fine arts into PhD programs and faculty positions in U.S. colleges and universities.
+A program of the Sonja Haynes Stone Center, MURAP seeks to increase the number of individuals holding faculty positions within the academy.
+The program serves the related goals of providing scholarly role models for youth and structuring campus environments.
 MURAP aims to achieve its mission by identifying and supporting students of great promise and helping them to become scholars of the highest distinction.